svenbolte/chartscodes/readme.txt

 It also adds the functionality to output barcodes and qrcodes by use of the shortcodes.
-Flags and Country name and code can be shown by shortcode [ipflag] - visitor info browser and details optional Color palette for charts can be accentcolor with shares or random (colorful light colors) or given values
+Flags and Country name and code can be shown by shortcode [ipflag] - visitor info browser and details optional Color palette for charts can be accentcolor with shares or random (colorful light colors) or given values [webcounter] shortcode to gather and display stats about visitors (ip shortened for GRPR compliance)

 == Installation ==
 = Using The WordPress Dashboard =